Postdocs & RSEs to build spatial omics, protein engineering, and molecular sensor technologies for brain, cancer, aging, and immunology.

-Spatial biology is changing rapidly—recent advances in spatial omics and molecular sensors allow us to map RNAs and proteins in intact tissues with unprecedented resolution.
-The Gu Lab at the University of Washington develops and applies next‑generation spatial omics technologies (including Pixel‑seq and ImmunoPixel‑seq) and works closely with collaborators in neuroscience, cancer, immunology, aging, and development to answer important biological and translational questions.
+The Gu Lab at the University of Washington develops and applies next-generation technologies at the interface of spatial sequencing, protein sensors, synthetic biology, and molecular engineering.
+We work closely with collaborators in neuroscience, cancer, immunology, aging, and development to build new technologies and use them to answer important biological and translational questions.

 What we offer

-• Developing cutting‑edge technologies at the frontier of spatial omics
+Developing cutting-edge technologies at the frontier of spatial omics, protein engineering, and synthetic biology

-• High‑impact projects with clear opportunities for publications and presentations
+High-impact projects with strong opportunities for publications, presentations, and collaborative science

-• Access to unique datasets and collaborative research networks at UW
+Access to unique datasets, experimental platforms, and interdisciplinary collaborators at UW

-• Experimental and computational training (end‑to‑end: assay → data → analysis)
+Experimental and computational training across the full cycle: design → assay → sequencing → analysis

-• A supportive, inclusive, and collaborative environment that values rigor and mentorship
+A supportive, inclusive, and collaborative environment that values rigor, mentorship, and creativity

 Current openings (reviewed on a rolling basis)